jonlpersson/ed-latimore/site/_posts/2022-03-09-why-did-i-box.md

 Many people visit the ring for recreation, but those who make it a permanent home do so because they lack something vital, and they feel that they’ll find it in the school of hard knocks.

 Leo Tolstoy once famously wrote, “All happy families are alike; Each unhappy family is unhappy in its own way.”
 This is often referred to as the “Anna Karenina Principle.”
-The idea is that for a family to be happy regardless of its background or culture, there are certain minimum standards that must be met.
-Every happy family needs food, shelter, safety, love, etc. However, a deficiency in any one of these areas robs the family of happiness.
+The idea is that for a family to be happy regardless of its background or culture, there are certain minimum standards that must be met.&nbsp; Every happy family needs food, shelter, safety, love, etc. However, a deficiency in any one of these areas robs the family of happiness.

 More generally, happy people have the same things in common, but unhappy people can be unhappy for many reasons because there are many ways to be unhappy.